codercms/laravel-pg-conn-pool/README.md

 **WARNING**: Package is not production ready yet (only for testing purposes).

 Reasons:
-1. Gaining more performance to application
+1. Gaining more performance to the application
-2. Swoole Coroutine Postgres client isn't PDO compatible (it requires big existing code changes) and doesn't have such functionality like MySQL Coroutine client
+2. Swoole Coroutine Postgres client isn't PDO compatible (it requires big changes in the existing code) and doesn't have such functionality like MySQL Coroutine client

 Requirements: